William T. Young Library: Interior

 The six-story library contains over 1.2 million volumes and can seat over 4,000 patrons; 3,000 of these seats are in open-floor plan regions, with the remainder located in group study rooms.
 Each seat is equipped with or adjacent to a computer data jack.
 Initially, there were 600 desktop computers available, three times as many as was in the former Margaret I. King Library, and 40 laptop computers, half of which were wireless utilizing cellular phone access cards.

 When it was constructed, it was the only library in the country to house all of its volumes on mobile compact shelves which are controlled by the push of a button.
 This innovative method of storing thousands of books in a relatively small amount of space freed room for work spaces, study halls and reading rooms.

 The lobby features Treuchtlingen marble mined from southern Germany.
-The layout of the interior is reminiscent of a "building within a building" concept, with a center atrium that houses the administration area on the first floor and reading rooms on the second and fifth floors.
+The layout of the interior is reminiscent of a "building within a building" concept, with a center atrium that houses the circulation area on the first floor and reading rooms on the second and fifth floors.
 The rotunda is surrounded by skylights that give natural light into the central atrium, and features a chandelier that weighs 3700 lb.
 The chandelier fell while undergoing maintenance in late 2014 and was replaced in 2019 by a replica created by SPI Lighting.
 The 350000 sqft building has six elevators and all floors are fully handicap accessible.

 A 150-seat auditorium is located at the University Drive entrance.
 A Starbucks is located on the east wing of the building.